 Once you’ve raised several invoices, you “sell” them to the factor.

-The factor then verifies these invoices and pays typically around 80-90% of the values.
+The factor then verifies these invoices and typically pays around 80-90% of the values.

 The factor charges your customers directly.